-The severity of the devastating landslide in California is being blamed on the huge loss of trees from earlier bushfires.
+The severity of the devastating landslide in California is being blamed on the tremendous loss of trees from earlier bushfires.

 A perfect storm of land development, fire, wind and then rain conspired to create the deadly avalanche of mud and debris that levelled homes in Southern California this week.…

-Dr Moore is often asked for advice from councils and governments regarding Tree Management Plans and has been a member of the National Trust of Victoria’s Register of Significant Trees since 1988.
+Councils and governments often ask Dr Moore for advice from regarding Tree Management Plans and has been a member of the National Trust of Victoria’s Register of Significant Trees since 1988.

 He has been on the Board of Greening Australia (Victoria) since 1989 and chaired TREENET since 2009 which is an Independent Non-profit Organisation dedicated to improving the urban forest.